SadgiSharma/SQLForDataScience/README.md

 26% - 75% - Medium relationship
 76% - 100% - Strong relationship

-	SQL code used to arrive at answer:Select name, fans, useful, funny, review_count
+	SQL code used to arrive at answer:
+Select name, fans, useful, funny, review_count
 From user
 Order by fans desc
 Limit 10;